-Identifying Conflicts of Interest
+Identifying conflicts of interest

-(12) Conflicts can and do exist in all aspects of University operations, including research, teaching, assessment, staffing, administration, and commercial activity.

-(13) Individuals are responsible for identifying actual, potential or perceived conflicts as soon as they become apparent.

-(14) Business units and supervisors are responsible for identifying and managing high-risk conflicts activities.
-For example:

-- a. procurement; - b. staff recruitment or performance management; - c. external employment, activities or private practice; - d. serving as a member or director on boards, committees, advisory groups (or similar bodies) of government, forprofit, or not-for-profit entities; - e. private relationships with students or other staff members, including contractors; - f. offer or acceptance of gifts and benefits; - g. research activities and HDR supervision; - h. recommending or prescribing self-authored resources to students; - i. use of University information for personal purposes; - j. other examples as listed on CDU Connect.

-(15) If anyone has a reasonable belief that a conflict held by a person working for or with the University has not previously been disclosed, the relevant supervisor or manager must be alerted.
+- (13) Conflicts can and do exist in all aspects of University operations, including research, teaching, assessment, staffing, administration, and commercial activity. - (14) Individuals are responsible for identifying actual, potential or perceived conflicts as soon as they become apparent. - (15) Business units and supervisors are responsible for identifying and managing high-risk conflicts activities.
+For example, but not limited to: - a. procurement; - b. staff recruitment or performance management; - c. external employment, activities or private practice; - d. serving as a member or director on boards, committees, advisory groups (or similar bodies) of government, forprofit, or not-for-profit entities; - e. private relationships with students or other staff members, including contractors; - f. offer or acceptance of gifts and benefits; - g. research activities and HDR supervision; - h. recommending or prescribing self-authored resources to students; and - i. use of University information for personal purposes. - (16) If anyone has a reasonable belief that a conflict held by a person working for or with the University has not previously been disclosed, the relevant supervisor or manager must be alerted.

-(16) Researchers have additional responsibilities under the Australian Code for the Responsible Conduct of Research (the Code), the National Health and Medical Research Council (NHMRC), the Guidelines for NIH/PHS financial conflict of interest compliance.

-(17) If there is uncertainty as to whether an actual, potential or perceived conflict exists, advice should be sought from the University Secretary.
+- (17) Researchers have additional responsibilities under the Australian Code for the Responsible Conduct of Research, 2018, the National Health and Medical Research Council (NHMRC), and the Guidelines for NIH/PHS financial conflict of interest compliance. - (18) If there is uncertainty as to whether an actual, potential or perceived conflict exists, advice should be sought from the Vice-President Governance and University Secretary.

-Declaring Conflicts of Interest
+Declaring conflicts of interest

-(18) A person working for or with the University must discuss with their supervisor and complete the Conflicts Declaration Form as soon as actual, potential or perceived conflicts are identified.

-(19) A person working for or with the University who wants to engage in external employment, activities or private practice, must discuss with their supervisor and complete the External employment/activity/practice form.

-(20) When actual, potential or perceived conflicts arise at meetings, a declaration must be made verbally or in writing to the Chair (or other person presiding over the meeting) before the matter is discussed and minuted along with any ensuing action.

-(21) Supervisors can instruct staff involved in specified activities to complete a Conflicts Declaration Form where they identify there is an actual, potential or perceived conflict.

-(22) Supervisors must ensure all declared conflicts are treated as confidential, in accordance with the Privacy and Confidentiality Policy.
+- (19) A person working for or with the University must discuss with their supervisor and complete the Conflict Of Interest eform in eCentre as soon as actual, potential or perceived conflicts are identified. - (20) A person working for or with the University who wants to engage in external employment, activities or private practice, must discuss with their supervisor and complete the External employment/activity/practice form. - (21) When actual, potential or perceived conflicts arise at meetings, a declaration must be made verbally or in writing to the Chair (or other person presiding over the meeting) before the matter is discussed and minuted along with any ensuing action. - (22) Supervisors can instruct staff involved in specified activities to complete a Conflict Of Interest eform in eCentre where they identify there is an actual, potential or perceived conflict. - (23) Supervisors must ensure all declared conflicts are treated as confidential, in accordance with the Privacy and Confidentiality Policy. - (24) Declarations made through the Conflict of Interest eform in eCentre are valid for one year and must be declared annually.

-Managing Conflicts of Interest
+Managing conflicts of interest